Pear-Trading/Registration/README.md

 php composer.phar install
 ```

-Note that composer.phar and the vendor folder are both ignored by git, and must be downloaded before rsync-ing up.
+Note that composer.phar and the vendor folder are both ignored by git, and must
+be downloaded before rsync-ing up.
+The composer.lock file locks all versions of
+current libraries being used, so dont worry about that!